TrenchBoot/TrenchBoot.github.io/docs/theory/Architecture.md

 ## Boot Integrity Technology

 Boot Integrity Technologies (BITs) are software or hardware capabilities that are responsible for a portion of system launch.
 Specifically these capabilities attempt to establish and/or enforce a degree of integrity that the correct logic was used to launch the system.

 ## BIT Augmentation

-There may be BITs that need be directly or indirectly extended to enable or enhance their usage for launching a TrenchBoot environment.
+There may be BITs that need to be directly or indirectly extended to enable or enhance their usage for launching a TrenchBoot environment.

 ## BIT Ingestion

 A TrenchBoot Security Engine must be capable of supporting a variety of evidence formats for the various BITs supported.
 Translation of these various formats allows TrenchBoot to maintain normalized data structures for evidence collected.
 This allows the functionality in Security Processor to only have to reason about normalized data without specialized logic for different data formats.

 ## Security Processor